KenKundert/emborg/doc/configuring.rst

 Patterns are a relatively new feature of *Borg*.
 They are an alternate way of specifying which files are backed up, and which are not.
 Patterns can be specified in conjunction with, or instead of, :ref:`src_dirs` and :ref:`excludes`.
-One powerful feature of patterns is that it allow you to specify that a directory or file should be backed up even if it is contained within a directory that is being excluded.
+One powerful feature of patterns is that they allow you to specify that a directory or file should be backed up even if it is contained within a directory that is being excluded.